-A lively and colourful treasure trove of Medway’s history, housed in two adjacent listed buildings – the town of Rochester’s magnificent 17th century Guildhall and the former Medway Conservancy Board building.
+A lively and colourful treasure trove of Medway’s history, , housed in the town of Rochester’s magnificent 17th century Guildhall building.
 The Museum is home to thousands of objects that illustrate the history of Medway – its river, its people, and its development through time.

 The museum’s wheelchair-accessible entrance gallery contains a small shop selling souvenirs items, a reception desk, and an attractive introductory exhibition highlighting the role that the River Medway has played in shaping the environmental and human history of Medway.